 In this next phase of life, we’ll continue to have the discussions above, but they may become broader as your personal and family histories evolve.
 Any surgeries or medical issues can have an impact on gynecological health.
 At some point, there may be a focus on family planning and preconception if you’re ready to try to conceive.

 Screening recommendations will pick up during this phase.
 It is recommended to have your first pap smear by age 21, and clinical breast exams should become routine by age 25.
 (Self-breast exams are no longer recommended by ACOG in favor of breast self-awareness – being in tune with your body so you know when something feels off.)
-Annual mammograms are recommended starting at age 40 (or earlier, depending on family history).
+Annual screening mammograms are recommended starting at age 40 (or earlier, depending on family history).
 These recommendations are driven by research, not insurance or politics.
 And they change often – just another reason to keep those routine appointments and stay up to date.

 Menopausal and Post-Menopausal Annual Exams

-Many new symptoms come during and after menopause, such as hot flashes, incontinence, other pelvic floor disorders, decreasing bone density, and more.
+Many new symptoms come during and after menopause, such as hot flashes, incontinence and other pelvic floor disorders, decreasing bone density, and more.
 When I talk to patients about how to deal with these changes their bodies are going through, I remind them that acceptance of reality is half the battle.
 You won’t feel the same as you did when you were in your 20s or 30s, and that is normal.
 At this point in life, there is no one-size-fits-all solution, so we discuss the risks and return of different treatment options to meet your individual health and lifestyle needs.

 The good news is, by age 65, if pap tests have been normal over the last 10 years, there’s no need to continue them annually because the likelihood of cervical cancer is very low.
 We continue to do physical exams, so if anything looks abnormal, a pap will be performed.